WarEagle451/myl/README.md

-# My Library (MYL)
+Myl: My Library

-My Library is a collection of files I've created that I find are useful.
+# What is `myl`?
+Myl is my personal C++ library.
+Myl contains a variety of classes and functions I commonly use.

 # Table of Contents
 1. [Getting Started](#documentation)